srilekha82/leetcode-clone-test/README.md

 - **Real-time Updates**: Pooling mechanisms for fetching results dynamically.
 - **Debouncing for Inputs**: Enhanced performance for search and filters.
 - **Material UI and Tailwind CSS**: Beautiful and responsive UI components.
+- **Indexed DB**: Persistent Storage for storing the user's code changes.

 ## Environment Variables